Austin A90 Atlantic

 The Austin A90 Atlantic is a British car produced by the Austin Motor Company from 1949 until 1952.
 It was launched initially as a four-seat convertible, making its début at the 1948 Earls Court Motor Show in London, with production models built between early 1949 and late 1950.
 A two-door coupé, marketed as the A90 Atlantic sports saloon, followed a year later.
 It had been previewed at the 1949 Motor Show and was in production at Longbridge between 1950 and 1952.

 Development

 The Atlantic was one of the first post-war cars engineered from scratch by Austin, and was said to be styled from a thumbnail sketch by Leonard Lord, chairman of Austin and later the British Motor Corporation (BMC) — though the styling was more likely the work of resident Argentine Austin stylist Dick Burzi.
 The car was almost certainly influenced by a 1946 Pininfarina-bodied Alfa Romeo cabriolet, which just happened to end up at the Longbridge factory in mid-1947, a few months before the light blue 16 hp sports prototype made its first appearance in the experimental department and on nearby roads around the factory.

-A rare edition was a coachbuilt estate car, regularly seen in the 1950s used by a convent in Leith, Scotland.
-The car had a lifting rear door, and sported unusual curved perspex roof panels.
+A coachbuilt 1950 Austin A90 Atlantic Estate was produced by E.D.
+Abbott Ltd for the manager of the Frensham Estate in Farnham, UK.
+This estate was modified from a 1950 Austin A90 Atlantic DHC and designed by Abbott of Farnham designer Peter Woodgate.
+The wooden coachwork was so complex that the foreman of the workshop did all the woodwork by himself.
+The car had a lifting rear door and sported unusual curved perspex roof panels.
+Regularly seen in the 1950s used by a convent in Leith, Scotland.
+This car has not been seen or heard of in over 40 years.